 Majority of stores have already faced an ongoing shortage of masks that are flying off the shelves.
-Even the mighty Amazon proved to be no match for the current demands of mask hoarders.
-Recently, they suspended many seller’s accounts for price gouging of masks and other coronavirus related products, which goes against their fair pricing policy.
+Even the mighty Amazon proved to be no match for the current mask demands.
+Recently, they suspended many seller’s accounts for price gouging of masks and other COVID-19 related products, which goes against their fair pricing policy.
+Global supply chains in general have been severely affected by the ongoing pandemic on the international level.
 Masks are almost impossible to come by.
 But do we really know what we are doing when it comes to stocking up and hoarding them?
 If it’s up to the US Surgeon General, we do not.
-His to-the-point tweet sums up his frustration perfectly:
+His to--the--point tweet sums up his frustration:“Seriously people -- STOP BUYING MASKS!”

-Hence (and since many of you have asked me), I put together this comprehensive summary of all scientific facts I could find regarding this topic.
+The current situation of global pandemic is new enough that reliable, scientifically studied information is hard to come by.
+We are learning more about the virus and effective means of protection every day and this can be confusing to many.
+Hence (and since many of you have asked me), I put together this comprehensive summary of all scientific facts we have at present time regarding this topic.
+With understanding that some information might change moving forward, the goal of this summary is to provide you with available information to help you make the best informed choices for yourslef and your family.
 All the links to the original sources are embedded, for those of you who want more details.
 And for those who are looking for just topline information, check out the Summary paragraphs.

 So, what really is the issue with masks?
 Well there are a few...